hmao25uw/regularized_wasserstein_f_loc/README.md

 We removed the AMARI method and do not include non-smooth estimands (e.g., indicator-type functionals) in the example experiment configs.
-The project was designed to run on the hyak cluster using SLURM workload manager, but can be adapted to other clusters as well by modifying the top directives.
+The project was designed to run on the hyak cluster of University of Washington under SLURM workload manager, but can be adapted to other clusters as well by modifying the top directives.

 ## Quick start (local)